 History of Coursera

 Going back in time to 2012, take a look at this interview with Daphne Koller, co-creator of Coursera.
 At the time when she was giving this talk, Coursera only had 43 online courses available.
-In less than 8 years, that number has grown nearly hundred-fold to 4000.
+In less than eight years, that number has grown nearly a hundred-fold to 4000.

 Andrew and Daphne saw so much potential in this type of e-learning that they put their careers as professors at Stanford on hold and started focusing solely on the MOOC site.
-Looking back on it, they definitely made the right choice, as only 7 years later the company they created is already valued at over $1 billion.
+Looking back on it, they definitely made the right choice, as only seven years later, the company they created is already valued at over $1 billion.

 Coursera is still a relatively new company, and I am really interested to see what the future will look like.